audunbor/cpp-ising-mc-sim/README.md

 <img width="560" height="420" alt="heatCap_102040" src="https://github.com/user-attachments/assets/0e235a06-2abe-42af-8133-cab326435134" />

- Simulated annealing .png's show 40x40 lattice with 0.09 and 0.4 share impurities, lattice configurations as expected with "blocks" of lattice pointing same direction (saving energy), broken up by fixed spins.
+We distribute impurities (spins/magnetic poles which cannot flip) randomly throughout the lattice with different concentrations.
+This creates complex energy minema.
+Using simulatied annealing, starting at T=75 and cooling close to 0, we obtain optimized configurations!
+As expected, the configurations show larger "blocks" of the lattice pointing same direction (saving energy), broken up by fixed spins.

 Energy optimum for 40x40 lattice with 0.09 share randomly distributed impurities:
 <img width="560" height="420" alt="simulated annealing 40x40_2" src="https://github.com/user-attachments/assets/c3c81521-1362-4ec2-ab24-a63bea97c5c4" />

 Energy optimum for 40x40 lattice with 0.40 share randomly distributed impurities:
 <img width="560" height="420" alt="sim_annealing_40x40_0 4" src="https://github.com/user-attachments/assets/378027a4-2dc8-40a2-be30-a41674d56b37" />

+Code for the different parts of the project has been /**/-ed out in main().
+Feel free to try the code, although the graphics library is somewhat elaborate, and the better way might be to output a csv and visualize it somewhere else.